How we helped OnePlus to redefine phone porn

 The silent several thousand thumbs-up versus the vocal few hundred thumbs-down for the #LickOfLove on YouTube suggests the majority got the joke.
 And the actors did such an amazing job of showing genuine passion for a (box-fresh, hygiene freaks) OnePlus 3T that they gave new meaning to the term phone porn.

 Haters gonna hate.
-But given the viewing figures, we’re taking them as reassuring compliments.
-For a brand that thrives on controversy, if you’re not being trolled you're probably on the wrong bridge.
+For a brand that thrives on controversy, if we didn't get trolled we'd be on the wrong bridge.